What 16 Pieces of Toast Taught Me About Keeping Things Simple

 The bubbly young server greeted me enthusiastically and bounded into my room with tray in hand, asking where she should place it.
 Without even glancing at the tray or its contents I instructed her to put it on the coffee table, which she did.
 I expected a bill to be produced at this point but instead I was surprised when she said, “I just have to go and get your other trays.”
 Yes, that was trays, plural.
 She arrived with two more heaping trays and suddenly I realized what had happened: In misinterpreting my ordering scheme, something I fought so diligently to avoid, she delivered one glass of orange juice, two cups of coffee, three half-grapefruits, and four orders of toast.
 An order of toast is two slices, each cut in half, so for my order that amounted to sixteen pieces.
 They were piled so high on the plate the cover was unable to conceal them.

 I laughed out loud at this gaffe, taking responsibility for the miscommunication, but I also learned a valuable lesson: Always keep things simple!
 The message here goes well beyond room service breakfast.
-So I challenge you, the next time you’re designing a process, sending an e-mail, posting an update, or virtually anything else in your day, remember my tower of toast and stop for just a second to think carefully about it.
+So I challenge you, the next time you’re designing a process, such as an OKR Implementation, developing a strategy, communicating a vision, or virtually anything else in your day, remember my tower of toast and stop for just a second to think carefully about it.
 Are you keeping it as simple as you can so that others understand, and can act on, your true intentions?
 My embellishments on the ordering card didn’t make things clearer for the restaurant staff.
 It simply led to the wrong order and a whole lot of wasted bread!